ptrgags/chaos-game-3d/logbook.md

 The conclusion here is no-backtracking is great for 1 pair, okay for 2-pairs, and not much better than uniformly random above this.

+## 2022-02-13 A Productive Weekend

+Yesterday and today I added quite a few things:

+1. I added cluster coordinates to each cluster.
+For 1D shapes like a line, this is a single `u` coordinate.
+For 2D shapes like a grid or disk, this is a `uv` coordinate pair.
+For 3D shapes like a box, this is a `uvw` triple.
+2. I refactored most of `glb_writer.rs` to A. refactor the accessor and buffer view management since it was messy, B. to add the cluster coordinates and other ids, and C. To switch from `EXT_mesh_features` to custom glTF attributes.
+This last bit is temporary to prepare for future changes to the spec, and it allows me to use the values in Custom Shaders
+3. Now that I have more variables available in the shader, I tried making some new shaders, including one that's animated!

+There's so much cool stuff to explore here, and more to add, but I think this is a good stopping point for one weekend.